isomerpages/moe-presbyterianhigh/_ndlp/NDLP Links/National Digital Literacy Programme.md

 ![](/images/ndlp1.jpg)

-Through the NDLP, all secondary school students will **own a school-prescribed Personal Learning Device (PLD)** by Term 3, 2021.
+Through the NDLP, all secondary school students will **own a school-prescribed Personal Learning Device (PLD)**.

 The device will be used to facilitate an environment that **encourages personalised learning.**